GOVA

 GOVA, formerly known as Greater Sudbury Transit, is a public transport authority that is responsible for serving bus routes in Greater Sudbury, Ontario, Canada and area.
-The network is the largest in Northern Ontario, comprising 41 routes operating between the hours of 5:00am to 10:00pm for regular service and from 10:00pm to 2:00am for night service.
-Due to the increase in ridership the service has been approved for articulating buses primarily used for the largest routes and during rush-hour times.
-The annual ridership for the year of 2014 was recorded at 5 million passengers at an estimate of 16,000 daily.
+The network is the largest in Northern Ontario, comprising 25 routes operating between the hours of 5:30am to 1:00am the next day.
+The annual ridership for the year of 2024 was recorded at 6.2 million passengers.

 The service rebranded as GOVA in August 2019.
 The new name was selected to work bilingually, by pairing the English verb "go" with its French equivalent "va".

 Overview

-Greater Sudbury Transit features over 90 buses on 41 routes servicing the city centre and outlying neighbourhoods such as Capreol, Chelmsford, Lively and Falconbridge.
-Greater Sudbury Transit also provides door-to-door services for persons with physical disabilities known as Handi-Transit.
+Greater Sudbury Transit features 59 buses on 25 routes servicing the city centre and outlying neighbourhoods such as Capreol, Chelmsford, Lively and Falconbridge.
+GOVA saw a record breaking 6.2 million rides in 2024.
+GOVA Transit also provides door-to-door services for persons with physical disabilities known as GOVA Plus.

-The bus fleet consists of 40' low floor buses from Orion with the Orion VI, NovaBus LFS and New Flyer D40LF buses that are in active service.